 When enabled, it prevents any IP address from making more requests than the rate limit.
 It sets a restriction on how many queries a certain IP address may send in a given length of time.
 The miniOrange reverse proxy solution sits in front of the user's servers and receives all the requests and sets the limit for requests for a time period.
 If the given Rate Limit is crossed then the user will be given an error message- 429: Too Many Requests.

-Follow the Step-by-Step Guide given below to enable Enable Rate Limiting with Reverse Proxy
+Follow the Step-by-Step Guide given below to Enable Rate Limiting with Reverse Proxy

 Click here and log in with your miniOrange account.
 Click here to register, if you don't have an account.

-If the user wants to edit the rate limiting settings, he’ll just have to visit the Rate Limiting Settings on the sidebar.
-The user has to click on the Edit button corresponding to the proxy URL for which he needs to edit the load balancing settings.
+If the user wants to edit the Rate limiting settings, he’ll just have to visit the rate limiting on the sidebar.
+The user has to click on the Edit button corresponding to the proxy URL for which he needs to edit the rate limiting settings.
 After clicking, the user is directed to a page where he can add the maximum number of requests and the time limit.

 In this Guide, you have successfully Setup Rate Limiting using Reverse Proxy.
 When you enable rate limiting, it ensures that the traffic entering the network is monitored to protect the network against DoS, DDoS, and Slowloris attacks.
 It can also stop the bot attacks and reduce the strain on servers.
 This solution can be useful for API Rate Limiting to limit the incoming API calls from any application or user in a particular time frame.